 Obviously, the first question is whether these estimates are even in the right ballpark.
-Until now, we have attempted to answer this question by looking for consistency in the results in comparison to know hatchery releases.
+Until now, we have attempted to answer this question by looking for consistency in the results in comparison to known hatchery releases.
 However, such an analysis is confounded when you are extrapolating from a small fraction of marked fish to estimate the seasonal hatchery production.
 Because we now have 100% marking, we are more accurately able to measure the bias in the ACCE and YCCE models.
 In 2005 the ACCE model overestimated the hatchery production by c.
 27.53% while the YCCE method overestimated by c.
-32.5%.
-Based on this it seems that the ACCE estimate may perform a little better than the YCCE estimate.
-Given that we know that both the ACCE and YCCE methods are slightly too high in 2005, the ACRM result is probably pretty close to reality.
-In fact, if you adjust the ACCE and YCCE estimates to eliminate the known bias they fall within the confidence limits of the ACRM estimate.
-Whether or not this pattern holds true in the future is difficult to say, but for now I think the ACRM is the best estimator for seasonal production of Chinook smolts, and that the current ACCE and YCCE methods provide some ball-park information on inseason patterns but at a cost of reduced numerical accuracy unless the bias can be quantified and removed as was done in 2005.
-Nonetheless, a bias of ~30% doesn't seem too bad considering the number of assumptions made and the expansion factors involved at various levels of the analysis.
+32.5%. in 2006 the ACCE model overestimated the hatchery production by 12.6% and the YCCE overestimated by 40.8%.
+Based on these numbers, it seems that the ACCE estimate may perform a little better than the YCCE estimate.
+Given that we know that both the ACCE and YCCE methods are biased high in 2006, the ACRM result is probably pretty close to reality.
+If you adjust the ACCE and YCCE estimates to eliminate the known bias they differ from the 95% confidence limits for the ACRM estimate by only 20,000 smolts.
+In 2005, the adjusted ACCE estimate fell within the 95% confidence limit for the ACRM estimate.

 The relatively close agreement between the ACRM and the ACCE & YCCE methods from 2002 onwards contrasts strongly with the wildly differing estimates that the three methods produced from 1999 - 2001.
-This validates the change in sampling protocols since 2002 that has increased the overall effort, begun to stratify sampling by dawn, day, dusk, and night, and to minimize the length of the gaps in the sampling effort to avoid missing pulses of fish moving downstream.
-It seems that these methods do produce results that are in the right ball park.
+This validates the change in sampling protocols since 2002 that has increased the overall effort, begun to stratify sampling by dawn, day, dusk, and night, and aimed to minimize the length of the gaps in the sampling time-series to avoid missing pulses of fish moving downstream.
+It seems likely that these methods are producing results that are in the correct ballpark.